 In the sessions, you and I work together to:

 Therapy is organised over an agreed number of sessions (usually between 8 to 16).
 The number of sessions needed will differ, depending on the nature and severity of your problems.
 Typically, sessions are weekly and last an hour.
-After the completion of treatment I usually advise a limited number of follow-up sessions or a booster session, to maintain the therapeutic gains and achieve more progress.
+After the completion of treatment I usually advise a limited number of follow-up sessions or a booster session, helping you to achieve more progress and maintain therapeutic gains.

 What kind of methods will be used in the therapy?

-Essentially you will learn many important cognitive and behavioural skills during your therapy which will be used by you to overcome your psychological, emotional and behavioural problems.
-These will be very useful in preventing any more disturbances in the future and will help to capitalise on your therapeutic gains.
+Essentially you will learn many important cognitive and behavioural skills during therapy which you can use to overcome your psychological, emotional and behavioural problems.
+These will be very useful in preventing any more disturbances in the future and will help you to capitalise on your therapeutic gains.